dfinity/portal/docs/developer-docs/setup/playground.md

 - Canisters can call the management canister to manage itself without being the controller.
 - Deployed canisters expire after 20 minutes.
 Upgrades to canisters reset this timer.
 When the timer runs out, the canister(s) will be uninstalled.
 - Wasm files can't be gzipped.
-- Wasm size should be less than 1M for efficiency, since wasm files will be analyzed to remove any potentially expensive/malicious operations.
+- Wasm files will be analyzed to remove any potentially expensive/malicious operations.

 ## `dfx deploy --playground`